agranlund/raven/sw/dsp/asm56k/docs/readme.txt

 You have 2 options, depending on your platform:

 1. Unix:
-Go to build folder and type �make�.
+Go to build folder and type 'make'.
 This should build you a version as long as you have a gcc installed.

 To install type
 sudo make install